DLinNLP/Materials/Session-2B/README.md

-### DLinNLP Session 2B
+### DLinNLP Session 2B (Sequence Tagging) by Omid Rohanian and Shiva Taslimi

-The code and material for the practical session 2B (Sequence Tagging) in DLinNLP can be found here.

-In order to make it easier to use the code and data, please follow the steps below:
+In order to access the data and use the code, please follow the steps below:

 * Click on the shared google link [here](https://drive.google.com/drive/folders/1DdPqbrKDgE43BAwyBH7Zog64g7f0LwUo?usp=sharing), (assuming you are logged in to your google account).
 * Add the folder Session-2B to MyDrive (click on Session-2B and choose 'Add to My Drive' from the drop down menue).